FDNY EMS worker, 9/11 first responder ‘viciously’ stabbed to death in NYC - NewsBreak

 Gov. Kathy Hochul released a statement on Russo-Elling’s death.

-Hochul directed flags on state buildings to be flown at half-staff starting on Friday in honor of Russo-Elling.‘Helping without handcuffs’: Former officer now assists Metro police as mental health co-responder
+Hochul directed flags on state buildings to be flown at half-staff starting on Friday in honor of Russo-Elling.

 State Sen. Mike Gianaris, who represents multiple Queens neighborhoods, including Astoria, also shared words mourning the death of Russo-Elling.